Research

 Ph.D.
 Research

-This work focused on characterising the interactions and activity of FXN and FDX2 during the assembly of [2Fe-2S] clusters using a combination of biochemical and biophysical techniques.
-A key discovery was that FDX2 has an unexpected auto-inhibitory role during [2Fe-2S] synthesis - and that decreasing its concentration significantly extends lifespan in a Friedreich’s Ataxia (FRDA) model of D. melanogaster, in collaboration with the lab of Veronique Monnier at Universite Paris Cite.
+This work focused on characterising the interactions and activity of FXN and FDX2 during the assembly of [2Fe-2S] clusters using a combination of biochemical, biophysical, and genetic techniques.
+This work led to the discovery that ferredoxin-2 (FDX2) and frataxin (FXN) must be intricately balanced for optimal [2Fe-2S] cluster synthesis efficiency, and that FDX2 has an unexpected auto-inhibitory role of slow persulfide transfer during [2Fe-2S] synthesis.
+Bringing this work together, we showed that decreasing the concentration of FDX2 significantly extends lifespan in a Friedreich’s Ataxia (FRDA) model of D. melanogaster, thus opening a new therapeutic avenue for treatment of FRDA.

-Earlier in the Ph.D., the project was focused on the design of novel therapeutics - including small molecules and short peptides - to treat FRDA.
+Before this work, the project was focused on the design of novel therapeutics including small molecules and short peptides to treat FRDA.